 Why should I volunteer?

-It has now been scientically proven that volunteers have better lives when serving.
+It has now been scientifically proven that volunteers have improved lives when serving.
 Their overall mental, social and physical well-being is improved by helping others.
-The Volunteer Center also provides free secondary excess auto, secondary personal liability and secondary accident insurance while on volunteer assignment, as well as various other recognition activities.
+The Volunteer Center also provides free secondary excess auto, secondary personal liability and secondary accident insurance while on volunteer assignment, a quarterly newsletter plugging you into the volunteer community, and various volunteer recognition activities.

 Volunteer for what?

 Volunteers are the 'extra arm' of many non-profit and governmental organizations.
 They extend the human capacity of agencies and increase each program's ability to provide services to the public.
-Effective use of volunteer resources is vital to the on-going success and public support of many agencies.
-In Reno County, there are many non-profit and governmental organizations, as well as, hundreds of individual citizens who can benefit when they share their time as a volunteer.
+Effective use of volunteer resources is vital to the on-going success of many agencies.
+In Reno County, there are many non-profit and governmental organizations, as well as hundreds of individual citizens who can benefit when they share their time as a volunteer.
 The needs are broad and varied.
-Tutoring students, delivering meals to homebound persons, providing clerical assistance, serving as a friendly visitor at local nursing homes, mentoring a child, serving as a receptionist or tour guide at a local museum..... the list goes on.
+Tutoring students or mentoring a child, delivering meals to homebound persons, providing clerical assistance, assisting zoo keeper staff, serving as a receptionist or tour guide at a local museum or area attraction.....and MANY others!